AT&T Stadium: 2026 FIFA World Cup

 AT&T Stadium will host multiple matches during the 2026 FIFA World Cup, which will be organized and hosted across the United States, Canada and Mexico.
-In September 2022, it was reported that the stadium might be hosting the final.
+It is also one of two venues in Texas which have been selected to host matches, the other being NRG Stadium in Houston.
 The stadium will undergo renovations in the years prior to the start of the tournament.
-The stadium will also be temporarily renamed to "Dallas Stadium" in accordance with FIFA's policy on corporate sponsored names.
+The stadium will temporarily change its name to "Dallas Stadium" in accordance with FIFA's policy on corporate sponsored names.
+The stadium will host nine matches, the most of any venue in the tournament.
+The matches include five group stage matches, two Round of 32 matches, one Round of 16 match, and one semifinal match.

 Boxing

 The stadium has hosted multiple world championship boxing fights since its opening, as the large capacity and retractable roof make it an ideal venue for boxing events throughout the year.
 Many of the sport's biggest stars including Manny Pacquiao and Canelo Álvarez have headlined championship bouts there.